artisticLogicMK/animate4vue/README.md

 </template>
 ```

-👆 In this example, only the data-av-delay option from dataset attributes will be applied, as the duration and ease options are specified in the function call.
+👆 In this example, only the data-av-delay option from dataset attributes will be applied, as the duration and ease options are specified in the function invocation.

 ## Animations